Santiago-Coronado/Jump_King_Team/Videojuego/GDD_Template.md

 ### **Controls**

+-Keys ASD for movement
+-SPACEBAR for jump
-Keys WASD for movement, SPACEBAR for jump and RIGHT CLICK for attack
+-Double SPACEBAR for double jump
+- Q for dash

 How will the player interact with the game?
 Will they be able to choose the controls?
 What kind of in-game events are they going to be able to trigger, and how? (e.g. pressing buttons, opening doors, etc.)